vechain/vechain-sdk-js/docs/contracts-erc20.md

 ### Example

-The vechain SDK allows to create a sample ERC20 token with a few lines of code.
+TheVeChain SDK allows to create a sample ERC20 token with a few lines of code.
 The example below shows how to create a sample ERC20 token with the name "SampleToken" and symbol "ST" with a total supply of 1000000000000000000000000.

 #### Compile the contract